We all became acutely aware of our patience levels the past few years and one massive contributing factor: dealing with face mask issues.

 While all anti-fog lenses will eventually need to be recoated or replaced, you’ll get years of fog-free use without the hassle of soaping, wiping, or stuffing weird objects into your face mask.

-At Stoggles, we understand how infuriating foggy glasses can be, so all of our safety eyewear comes pre-treated with anti-fog lenses.
+At Stoggles, we understand how infuriating foggy glasses can be, so all of our safety eyewear comes pre-treated with special and proprietary anti-fog coating.
 That way, you never have to lose your temper over water vapor.

 When you’re searching for anti-fog lenses, there is one clear solution: Lenses that have been dipped in anti-fog solution rather than sprayed.
 Lenses sprayed with an anti-fog coating are not nearly as durable, effective, or long-lasting as the alternative.
 That’s why Stoggles are dipped into an anti-fog solution — they are better able to withstand fog and periodic cleanings.